"I have founded the Richard Hunt Legacy Foundation in hopes that what I have accomplished in my life will transcend my time on earth.

 - Richard Hunt

-The Richard Hunt Legacy Foundation was incorporated in the state of Illinois in 2023 to become a 501(c)(3) nonprofit at the direction of its founder, Richard Hunt.
+The Richard Hunt Legacy Foundation was established as a 501(c)(3) nonprofit at the direction of its founder, Richard Hunt.
 The foundation welcomes support from all who appreciate the incredible contributions of one of America's most important sculptors.

 Mission